philgentric/klik/README.md

 ./gradlew run

+(if you do not have git, you need to install it first:see https://git-scm.com/ or, on a mac, install brew then git:

+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+brew install git

 # Intuitive

 Klik has been designed to be very intuitive.
-Play with Drag & Drop, you will see!
+Play with Drag & Drop!
 Moving files and folders around has never been easier.

 # Transparent